 For a long time, China suffered from its bad reputation for fake products, fake brands, and counterfeit and bad quality food.
 But from now on, China’s economic actors pay real attention to who they deal with.
 And before doing anything, they’ll want to make sure that a trustful relationship can be established.

 How to develop your reputation and make your company trustable to Chinese distributors?

 Step 1.
 Let them know who you are through a Chinese website and good Baidu SEO

 Baidu corresponds to the Chinese Google.
 Chinese netizens are always looking for information on it.
 If they have a problem: Baidu.
 If they’re looking for something: Baidu.
 If they want to buy your product but don’t know you: Baidu… following this, different actions will be required for you to develop your e-reputation on the Chinese browser.

 - Baidu Zhidao & Zhihu: a good way to deliver information and introduce your company

 - Baidu Baike: the Chinese Wikipedia.
 You’ll need to make your own page there.
 It’s a very important website in China.
 People trust it a lot.

-    - PR: you’ll need articles talking about you.
-They want to see medias talking about how good are your products, how much Chinese love it and how reputed you are at an international level.
+- Public Relations: you’ll need articles talking about you.
+They want to see the media talking about how good are your products, how much the Chinese love them, and how reputed you are at an international level.

 - Forums: you need to be present in different online discussions.
 People have to talk about you.